Local Implementation of the Wisconsin Physical Activity and Nutrition State Plan

 - Be an organizational and motivational tool for implementation

-Asset Mapping Summary (PDF, 76 KB) - A more detailed description of asset mapping as well as tools to identify partners and catalog their resources.
+Asset Mapping Summary (PDF) - A more detailed description of asset mapping as well as tools to identify partners and catalog their resources.

 Community Tool Box - Practical information for community building that both professionals and ordinary citizens can use in everyday practice -- for example, leadership skills, program evaluation, and writing a grant application.

-Fundamentals of Evaluating Partnerships: Evaluation Guide - The evaluation guides are a series of evaluation technical assistance tools developed by the CDC Division for Heart Disease and Stroke Prevention (DHDSP).
+Fundamentals of Evaluating Partnerships: Evaluation Guide - The evaluation guides are a series of evaluation technical assistance tools developed by the Centers for Disease Control and Prevention's (CDC) Division for Heart Disease and Stroke Prevention (DHDSP).
 The guides clarify approaches to and methods of evaluation, provide examples specific to the scope and purpose of programs, and recommend resources for additional reading.

 (from the Community Tool Box)